wzshiming/fake-kubelet/README.md

 ```

 Create a custom node, that content can be fully customized.
-but node's status cannot be modified with Kubectl after creation and needs to be re-created.
+using Kubectl to modify node status must be preceded by `--subresource=status`.

 ``` console
 > kubectl apply -f - <<EOF